-- evidence of participation in and contribution to the unit's research environment, such as involvement in research centres or clusters, research leadership activities, supervision of research staff, or supervision of postgraduate research (PGR) students - b. evidence of wider involvement in the institution, for example through teaching, knowledge exchange, administrative, and/or governance roles and responsibilities - c. evidence of research activity focused in the institution (such as through publication affiliation, shared grant applications or grants held with the HEI) - d. period of time with the institution (including prospective time, as indicated through length of contract). - e. through the permitted routine use of facilities (office space, labs, etc), invitations to meetings where matters primarily affecting independent researchers are discussed, active participation as a PI in grant submission processes, publication addresses, etc.
+- a. evidence of participation in and contribution to the unit's research environment, such as involvement in research centres or clusters, research leadership activities, supervision of research staff, or supervision of postgraduate research (PGR) students, publication affiliation, shared grant applications or grants held with the UoA. - b. evidence of wider involvement in the institution, for example through teaching, knowledge exchange, administrative, and/or governance roles and responsibilities - c. evidence of research activity focused in the institution (such as through publication affiliation, shared grant applications or grants held with the HEI) - d. period of time with the institution (including prospective time, as indicated through length of contract).